-Dr. Wang’s areas of interest include Biomaterials, Intestinal Tissue Engineering, Nanotechnology, and Drug Delivery.
-In Iowa State University, Dr. Wang BINDs his research in these areas to produce innovative solutions and products for improving human health.
-Specifically, the current research in the Wang Laboratory focuses on intestinal tissue engineering based on intestinal stem cells, biomaterials mediated stem cells reprogramming, and cell-mediated drug delivery.
-His research can contribute to the diagnosis，treatment, and prevention of gastrointestinal tract related diseases, such as antimicrobial resistance, inflammatory bowel disease, diabetes, obesity, oral drug and substance abuse, intestinal infection, HIV/AIDS vaccination, and colorectal cancer.
-Moreover, discovery of substrates, pathways and growth factors involved in the differentiation of intestinal stem cells into specific lineages is expected to contribute significantly to the clinical protocols.
+Dr. Wang’s areas of interest include Biomaterials, Organoid, Nanotechnology, and Drug Delivery.
+In Iowa State University, Dr. Wang BONDs his research in these areas to produce innovative solutions and products for improving human health.
+Specifically, the current research in Wang Laboratory focuses on tissue engineering and regenerative medicine using organoids, biomaterials mediated organoids and stem cell reprogramming, as well as organoids and cell-mediated drug delivery.
+His research can contribute to the diagnosis, treatment, and prevention of a large variety of diseases, such as antimicrobial resistance, inflammatory bowel disease (IBD), diabetes mellitus (DM), obesity, oral drug and substance abuse, intestinal infection, HIV/AIDS vaccination, and colorectal cancer.
+Moreover, the discovery of substrates, pathways and growth factors involved in the differentiation of organoids and stem cells into specific lineages is expected to contribute significantly to the clinical protocols.
 The multidisciplinary research background enables Wang Lab to accomplish these goals.
-The ongoing projects include investigation of ex vivo culture systems of intestinal stem cells, development of new administration systems of intestinal stem cells, intestinal stem cells reprogramming, and oral drug delivery systems targeting to intestinal mucosa.
-Dr. Wang has successfully administered the projects, collaborated with other researchers, and produced several peer-reviewed publications from each project as documented in the peer reviewed journals.
-He has 84 peer-reviewed manuscripts in scientific journals.
-Notably, Dr. Wang is the corresponding senior author or first author in 60 of these papers.
-He has 26 invited lectures and presentations at different research institutes and premier meetings of professional societies, including the Controlled Release Society, the American Association of Pharmaceutical Scientists, and the Society for Biomaterials.
-Moreover, 22 peer-reviewed conferences proceedings or abstracts have been accepted for poster presentations.
-Dr. Wang has 6 awards from scientific societies and professional organizations.
+The ongoing projects include investigation of ex vivo culture systems of intestinal stem cells and organoids, development of new administration systems of organoids, organoids and stem cells reprogramming, and oral drug delivery systems targeting the intestinal mucosa.
+Dr. Wang has successfully administered the projects, collaborated with other researchers, and produced several peer-reviewed publications from each project as documented in the peer-reviewed journals.
+He has 95 peer-reviewed manuscripts in scientific journals.
+Notably, Dr. Wang is the corresponding senior author or first author in 68 of these papers.
+He has 32 invited lectures and presentations at different research institutes and premier meetings of professional societies, including the Controlled Release Society, the American Association of Pharmaceutical Scientists, and the Society for Biomaterials.
+Moreover, 26 peer-reviewed conferences proceedings or abstracts have been accepted for poster presentations.
+Dr. Wang has 8 awards from scientific societies and professional organizations.
 His inventions have led to a series of patents.
 Dr. Wang’s work has been frequently recognized and cited by other researchers from around the world.
-His personal H-index is 43, and the total citation is over 4,800 (Google Scholar).
+His personal H-index is 53, and the total citation is over 6800 (Google Scholar).

 Editor, Royal Society of Chemistry (RSC) Smart Materials Series, 2014-present